snowdj/geocompr/05-geometry-operations.md

 Using these objects:
     - Count numbers of the highest points in each grid cell.
     - Find the maximum elevation in each grid cell.

+1. Aggregate the raster counting high points in New Zealand (created in the previous exercise), reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
+    - Resample the lower resolution raster back to a resolution of 3 km.
+How have the results changed?
+    - Name two advantages and disadvantages of reducing raster resolution.

 1. Polygonize the `grain` dataset and filter all squares representing clay.
     - Name two advantages and disadvantages of vector data over raster data.